I'm a Celebrity...Get Me Out of Here! (British TV series) series 7

-I'm a Celebrity...Get Me Out of Here! returned to ITV for its seventh series on 12 November and ran until 30 November 2007.
+I'm a Celebrity...Get Me Out of Here! returned to ITV for its seventh series on Monday 12 November 2007 and ran until Friday 30 November 2007.

 Series 6 winner Matt Willis and his fiancée, Emma Griffiths, presented spin-off show I'm a Celebrity...Get Me Out of Here!
 NOW! in Australia, while Mark Durden-Smith returned to front the United Kingdom segment of the show.
 The I'm a Celebrity...Exclusive teatime programme is not shown as part of the new series.

 The official line-up was confirmed by ITV on 10 November 2007.
 The series was won by actor Christopher Biggins.

+Janice Dickinson would return to the series fifteen years later to participate in I'm a Celebrity...
+South Africa alongside other former contestants to try to become the first I'm a Celebrity legend.
+She was forced to withdraw from the competition due to a head injury.
+She finished tenth overall.

 Celebrities

 The official celebrity line-up was revealed on 10 November 2007.
 However, Malcolm McLaren immediately resigned from the show before entering the camp on the first day, stating he didn't have the time and intention to do the show.
 On Day 2, former The Apprentice contestant, Katie Hopkins was announced as his replacement and competed in the jungle throughout the series.